GoldenHomer/remindMe/readme.md

-A reminder application in Ionic, Node and Twilio.
+A reminder mobile application using Ionic, Node and Twilio.